Alocks/Alura-Data-Miner/README.md

 By the way, the links for the video resets daily.
 Pay attention when downloading.

 # Documentation
-AluraLogin class:
+AluraLogin:
 -Login in the site.
 Only needed to crawl and scrap a formation.

-AluraScraper class:
+-Uses AluraScraper and AluraScraper as subclasses, so you only need to create one object.

+AluraScraper:
 -scraps categoriesformations from formation page
 -scraps json requests from video links
+-Saves formation categories, formation category, and formations from a category in properties
+usage: AluraScraper.formations, AluraScraper.categories, AluraScraper.category

+AluraCrawler:
+-Choose formation you wanna crawl
+-crawls formation links with video
+-Saves link formation and links with video from a formation into properties.
+usage: AluraCrawler.link, AulraCrawler.links